KyleR56/paintle-front-end/README.md

 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
+This will compile the project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

 ## Running unit tests